LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 After that we get the surrounding affect chunks and build a new Set of chunk coordinates which need to be updated.

-## Shader based method
+## Shader-based method

 This would be more ideal performance-wise as it would give the smoothness of the second method and avoid too many chunk rebuilding.

 Note: the shader-based method will break in the case of any other renderer registered.
-For compatibility it's the less ideal.
+For compatibility, it's the less ideal.